Device Geometry

 Obtaining a Material Mesh/Permittivity from a Cloud of points

-Once the points are determined from device geometry bounding box, we can then retrieve the material mesh by calling the GetMaterialMesh method.
-This mesh contains an array of material numbers, that can be converted to their rescpective permittivity values at a particular wavelength using the GetPermittivityMesh method.
+Once the points are determined from device geometry bounding box, we can then retrieve the material mesh by calling the GetMatVals method.
+This mesh contains an array of material numbers.
+Permittivity values at a particular wavelength can be obtained using the GetPermittivityMesh method.

 import numpy as np